Red flag symptoms of arrhythmias

 - How often is the patient experiencing their symptoms?

-- Does anything trigger them, such as exercise or caffeine?
+- Does anything trigger them, such as exercise?

 - Is there any associated chest pain, shortness of breath, pre-syncope or syncope?

 - Have they had them before and if so, have they been investigated and diagnosed?

 - Has the patient noticed any unintentional weight loss?

 - Have there been any other systemic symptoms?